oktaytuncay/Kubernetes/kubernetes.md

     emptyDir: {}
 ```

 Errors can occur during the execution of init containers.
-You can always retrieve the logs of an init container by using the --container command-line option (or -c in its short form)
+You can always retrieve the logs of an init container by using the `--container` command-line option (or `-c` in its short form)

 ```bash
 kubectl logs business-app -c configurer
 ```

-The lifecycle of an init container looks as follows: it starts up, runs its logic, then terminates once the work has been done.
+The lifecycle of an init container is as follows: it starts, runs its logic, and terminates when the work is done.
 Init containers are not meant to keep running over a longer period of time.

+### Multi-Container Patterns

 #### The Sidecar Pattern